ourfalia/arabica-restaurant/README.md

 Manual testing of all the features of the website was deploied and everything looks fuctioning such as the navigation bar and links.
 However, the reservation system is still not functioning properly.
 ## Unfixed bugs
 The reservation system is not working due to insufficient time to finish the code.
+The style for some parts of the website is not completed because of time ristriction.

 ## Deployment
 The site was deployed to Heroku website.